 From the town of Tincup it’s up past Mirror Lake on somewhat challenging Tincup Pass, where you then drop down the old mine haulage road to the ghost town of St. Elmo.

 From St. Elmo your are headed to Ruby Mountain and the 4 Mile area, but 1st you can stop by Mt.
 Princeton Hot Springs Resort for another snack and a fuel stop.

 From Mt Princeton it’s a short jaunt on pavement to the old Hwy 285 bridge at Chalk Creek.

 Chalk Creek to Nathrop a very short ride on Hwy 285 to the turnoff at Fisherman’s Bridge and Brown’s Canyon National Monument to the Ruby Mountain Campground.
 From Ruby Mountain it’s up and over a hill to a sandwash in the 4 Mile OHV area.
 From the sandwash an epic little used trail up to Aspen Ridge and through the largest aspen grove in the Arkansas River valley.

 From Aspen Ridge we pass a few old mines and quarry’s and head past the road to Turret, past Railroad Canyon to Hecla Junction, up to Ute Pass Road.

 Hecla Junction and the Tennessee Pass RR today

-From the top of Ute Pass we head down towards Salida, where you have a choice after 132 miles of riding.
-Smooth dirt down to the Tennessee Pass railroad line or an old Mining cart path in Ute Trail that is steep and rocky in places.
+From the top of Ute Pass you head down towards Salida, where you have a choice after 132 miles of riding.
+Smooth dirt down to the Tennessee Pass railroad line or a rocky old Mining cart path in Ute Trail that is steep and quite rocky in places.
 Both routes finish in about the same place.

-Cross the Arkansas River one last time and just a few miles back to the fairgrounds.
+Cross the Arkansas River one last time and your back in Salida.

 A casual 144 mile loop that will take most of the day to complete.
 2 possible fuel and snack stops along the way.
 15% pavement.